nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 5. **Checkstyle Plug-in**.

 ### 1.2.
 Installing Checkstyle manually

->As of August 16, 2017, Checkstyle repository in Eclipse Marketplace is unavailable.
+    As of August 16, 2017, the Checkstyle repository in Eclipse Marketplace is unavailable.

 1. Download the compressed .zip file [here](https://sourceforge.net/projects/eclipse-cs/?source=typ_redirect). **Do not** extract the contents.
 2. Launch Eclipse Neon.